Code-Institute-Submissions/Third_milestone_project-1/README.md

 ## 1. UX

-I have designed this webpage to help readers finding good read and top ranked books on Psychology.
-The main aim was to provide users with a list of books as well as allowing them to add their favoriate books to the existing list and the functionality of submitting feedbacks on a specific book.
-I wanted the users to make a contirbution to this project by helping in its contents expansion.
-The idea is similar to some online form where everyone can provide help by making a collective effort.
-I have incoportated number of features to achieve the above goal which I will be explaining in depth in the next paragraph under the features section.
+The main aim from this webpage is to help readers in the community finding top ranked and a good read Psychological book.
+It provides the users with a list of books and it does allow them to add their favoriate ones.
+The users can also have the opportunity to submit their feedbacks and reviews.
+The features I have implemented in the project aimed to promote users contribution to this growing form and help in its contents expansion.
+The idea has been adopted from other similar online forms where everyone can make a collective effort.
+I will be talking about these features and functionalities in the below sections.